Azure/azure-iot-sdk-csharp/readme.md

 ## Samples

-All of our samples are located in this repository:
+All of our samples are located in this repository.
+The samples live alongside the source for each client library.

 - [Iot hub device](https://github.com/Azure/azure-iot-sdk-csharp/tree/main/iothub/device/samples) samples
 - [Iot hub device](https://github.com/Azure/azure-iot-sdk-csharp/tree/main/iothub/service/samples) samples